Ada-Developers-Academy/core-unit-1/fundamentals-recap/conditionals-recap.md

 var5 = "None"
 ```

-Select all the options that will evaluate to true:
+Select all options that will evaluate to true:

 ##### !end-question
 ##### !options